-P11Ds are filed by the employer, not the employee – although for many freelancers and contractors, that is one and the same.
+P11Ds are filed by the employer, not the employee – although for many freelancers and contractors, they’re one and the same.

-Helpfully, P11D filings are not dependent on your company year, and must all be filed by 6th July following the tax year in question.
+Helpfully, P11D filings aren’t dependent on your company year, and must all be filed by 6th July following the tax year in question.
 So, for example, your P11D for the tax year running April 2017 to April 2018 must be filed by 6th July 2018.

 Generally speaking, items the company pays for that the employee benefits from need to be included on the P11D form.
 Expenses and benefits that need to be recorded include: